eflanili7881/SVFUnpacker/README.md

   ![image](https://github.com/osmankovan123/SVFUnpacker/assets/44976117/78fbb519-2759-48e9-8ec5-d249b8650f81)

 ## What is SVF?
 You can think SVF is small patch for a get another file that has very similar content compared to source file, but that file has some differences against source file.
 This file contains differences between source file against target file and target file's metadata.
+Source file **MUST** have correct checksum for get correct target file via SVF.

 In example, you may have Vista's RTM 6000 x64 English ISO (3.53GB).
 But you may want to download Turkish variant of this ISO (3.18GB).
 You may have slow internet, but if you download small patch for that file (164.09MB on https://ow.owowo.workers.dev/dl?id=7vRrvWlkXTC%2Flp06S6hZcp5YHVSm7bHT6Jr8QNzxKJppWBvpc3eB5M2dKcW6yB5lqGVNINZI4ytdZnDu4Yth7Fw%3D&iv=XeMflxaVIZJ%2FSS0r), you can get Turkish variant with that small patch.
 Just downloading 2 files (3.7GB), you'll get content worth of 6.71GB with saving ~%45 bandwidth.

 So, equation is like this:
 | Source file | Patch file | Target file |